raspberrypilearning/lego-data-dash/en/step_3.md

 --- task ---

-Open Thonny on your Raspberry Pi from the Programming menu.
+Open **Thonny** on your Raspberry Pi from the **Programming menu**.

-Into the shell (the window at the bottom) next to the three arrows, type:
+In the **Shell** (the window at the bottom), next to the three arrows, type:
-`from buildhat import Motor` and press Enter.
+`from buildhat import Motor` and press <kbd>Enter</kbd>.
 You should see a new line appear with three more arrows.

 --- /task ---

 --- task ---
 Now type:
-`motor = = Motor('A')` and press Enter.
+`motor = = Motor('A')` and press <kbd>Enter</kbd>.
 --- /task ---

-Now we've set up our slider motor to run, we will send it to the maximum and minimum readings to see how far it can travel - then mark those places on the card.
+Now you've set up your slider motor to run, you should send it to the maximum and minimum readings to see how far it can travel — then mark those places on the card.

 --- task ---

 Type:
-`motor.run_to_position(-180, 100)` and press Enter.
+`motor.run_to_position(-180, 100)` and press <kbd>Enter</kbd>.
 Mark the card at the place the arrow indicates.
 This is your minimum possible readout.

 --- /task ---

 --- task ---

 Type:
-`motor.run_to_position(180, 100, direction=clockwise)` and press Enter.
+`motor.run_to_position(180, 100, direction=clockwise)` and press <kbd>Enter</kbd>.
 Mark the card at the place the arrow indicates.
 This is your maximum possible readout.

 --- /task ---

-We now know where our minumum and maximum possible readings will show up.
-Once we link it to some data, we will be able to create an accurate scale to show it.
+You now know where your minumum and maximum possible readings are.
+Once you link the slider to some data, you will be able to create an accurate scale.

-### Programming your sliding indicator to show live data
+### Program your sliding indicator to show live data

 --- task ---
 Enter the following code in a blank tab: